Dmitrii-Weaver/gamedev_log/README.md

 06.04.2025

 More spritework and content expansions added.
 The game is nearing a state where I can release it as an actual project rather than a simple exercise.

+07.04.2025

+More spritework, more QoL, more blackbox testing to cover as many potential use cases as possible.
+Also more studying.
+Switching from Game Maker to Unity is a difficulty spike.